MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDistributionPoint.md

 ### -EnableUnknownComputerSupport
 Indicates that support for unknown computers is enabled.
-Unknown computers are computers that are not managed by Configuration Manager.
+Unknown computers are computers that aren't managed by Configuration Manager.

 ```yaml
 Type: SwitchParameter